 Do you consider yourself a bit of a music snob?
 Perhaps you just appreciate a good beat when you hear one?
 Well, you certainly won’t be bored here in Leeds!
 Whether you like to sing along to live acoustic bands, boogie to soft jazz or rave the night away to booming dubstep – you’ll be right at home here in our city.

-Large music festivals
+Large music venues

 First Direct Arena